 Strategies to address the new rules

-1. Reduce active business income (ABI)
+Reduce active business income

 If your current year’s passive income can be reasonably forecast, then so can your small business deduction (SBD).
-As a result, if your ABI can be reduced to be at or below your anticipated SBD, then you can avoid the higher general corporate tax rate.
-Here are some ideas for doing so.
+As a result, if your active business income (ABI) can be reduced to at or below your anticipated SBD, then you can avoid the higher general corporate tax rate.
+Here are some ideas for doing so:

 Reduce passive income

-- Consider T-series mutual funds: T-series provide an income stream consisting primarily of return of capital (ROC), which is not taxable.
-Using passive assets within the corporation in conjunction with T-series to provide liquidity can be tax efficient and won’t impact passive income for AAII purposes.
+- Consider T-series mutual funds.
+T-series provide an income stream consisting primarily of return of capital (ROC), which isn’t taxable.
+Using passive assets within the corporation in conjunction with T-series to provide liquidity can be tax-efficient and won’t impact passive income for AAII purposes.

-- Don’t forget expenses: Expenses incurred to generate passive income, such as interest expenses or investment counsel fees, can be used to reduce passive income.
+- Don’t forget expenses.
+Expenses incurred to generate passive income, such as interest expenses or investment counsel fees, can be used to reduce passive income.

-- Repay shareholder loans: Using passive assets to repay outstanding shareholder loans can reduce passive investment income.
+- Repay shareholder loans.
+Using passive assets to repay outstanding shareholder loans can reduce passive investment income.

-- Combine multiple years’ transactions: When considering rebalancing passive assets, funding dividends to corporate shareholders with passive assets or expanding operations, you can combine multiple years’ transactions into one.
+- Combine multiple years’ transactions.
+When considering rebalancing passive assets, funding dividends to corporate shareholders with passive assets, or expanding operations, you can combine multiple years’ transactions into one.
 This may allow the negative impact of realized capital gains on the SBD to occur only once.

 A combination of both

 There may be opportunities to combine items from the lists above to lower ABI and passive income.
-There are also these options.
+There are also these options:

-- Review investment options outside your corporation: Investment plans such as RRSPs, individual pension plans or retirement compensation arrangements can create a deduction against ABI for employer contributions.
+- Review investment options outside your corporation.
+Investment plans such as RRSPs, individual pension plans, or retirement compensation arrangements can create a deduction against ABI for employer contributions.
 If such contributions come from passive assets, they’ll be reduced.
 If they’re earmarked for future personal use, it may be beneficial to hold them outside your corporation, especially when your personal marginal tax rate is lower than your corporate tax rate on investments.

 Starting in 2019, passive income earned inside a corporation can lower a corporation’s small business deduction (SBD).
 This reduction begins when a corporation (or a group of associated corporations) earns $50,000 of passive income in a year.
 The SBD will be fully eliminated when passive income reaches $150,000.
 For each dollar of passive income over $50,000, the SBD will be reduced by $5.

-The small business tax changes are another round in the game of tax change and adaptation: rules change, new strategies emerge and the process repeats.
+The small business tax changes are another round in the game of tax change and adaptation.
+Rules change, new strategies emerge, and the process repeats.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
-Manulife, Manulife & Stylized M Design, and Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used under license.
+Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.